robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 # Systems Security Engineering*

 .footnote[
-\*Based on Chapter 2 of [NIST 800-160 Public draft 2 Systems Security Engineering Public Draft 2](http://csrc.nist.gov/publications/drafts/800-160/sp800_160_second-draft.pdf)
+\*Based on Chapter 2 of [NIST SP 800-160 Systems Security Engineering &mdash; Public Draft 2](http://csrc.nist.gov/publications/drafts/800-160/sp800_160_second-draft.pdf)
-]
+which is in turn based on [ISO/IEC/IEEE 15288:2015 Systems and software engineering](http://www.iso.org/iso/catalogue_detail?csnumber=63711) ]

 ???
-Another update to this document is going to be released soon in Fall 2016.
+Another update to NIST SP 800-160 is going to be released soon in Fall 2016.
 Keep an eye out for it.

 ---